Vyral/base-template/_posts/2025-07-09-3-key-trends-in-minnesota-s-2025-summer-housing-market.md

 {% include excerpt.html %}

 If you’ve been waiting for signs of movement in the market, some significant shifts are happening this summer that you should know about.
-Whether you're a buyer or or seller, or simply watching from the sidelines, understanding these trends can help you make informed decisions when the time is right.
+Whether you’re a buyer or or seller, or simply watching from the sidelines, understanding these trends can help you make informed decisions when the time is right.

 **The market is steady but not slow.** This season feels different because it’s not moving at lightning speed, but it’s not stalled either.
 Homes are coming on the market, creating a brief surge of activity, and then the pace slows down until the next new listing appears.
 This pattern keeps repeating.
 The reason this is happening is because inventory is still low.
 Serious buyers are watching and waiting, but it’s not the intense competition we saw four or five years ago.
 People are ready to act, but they’re being more selective.